chun-eric/haven/client/README.md

 Day 11
 -  Fix the booking widget dropdown.
 Put the custom dropdown into a separate component.

+Day 12
--   Fix image slider big when clicking on Show all photos Issues left
+-   Fix image slider big when clicking on Show all photos.
+Fixed the close functionality
+- Click on individual images

 -  The booking widget component issues left:
 -  Fix calendar format
 -  Fix calendar to appear on Click
 -  Fix Price to show
 -  Automatically add checkin and checkout date based on minimum price.
--  Close button not working